-• The Class teacher will use circle times and our core Christian values of courage, compassion and creativity to promote the well-being of all the children in their class.
-This will be supported by whole school Acts of Worship which teach the values

-- Each Class will use the ELSA (Emotional Literacy Support Assistant) who has been trained by and receive regular supervision support from Hampshire Educational Psychology Service.
+- The Class teacher will use circle times and our MOSIAC ethos values to promote the well being of all the children in their class.
+This will be supported by whole school Acts of Worship which teach the values - Each Class will use the ELSA (Emotional Literacy Support Assistant) who has been trained by and receive regular supervision support from Hampshire Educational Psychology Service.
 The SENCO arranges this provision and teachers can request this support for their pupils, when they consider it to be suitable.
 The areas of emotional difficulties that ELSAs provide for are: specified social skills; friendships and relationships; anger management; loss and change; self-organisation - Children who struggle with social situations are provided with a choice of quiet spaces to go during lunchtimes and break times, where they are supported by LSAs to manage unstructured social time